reifyhealth/specmonstah/README.md

 ## The Hook

-This code shows how you can use Specmonstah to generate and operate on a graph.
+This code shows how you can use Specmonstah to generate and operate on the kind of graph we encounter offer when, for example, inserting records in a relational database.
 In the example, you create and "insert" (update an atom) three _chapters_.
 Chapters reference _books_, and books reference _publishers_.
 (If you want to actually run the code, check out [examples/reify/specmonstah_examples.clj](examples/reify/specmonstah_examples.clj).)

 ```clojure